plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 :large_blue_diamond: Open the _divtimeMAP.tre_ file in FigTree, check the "Node Bars" checkbox, then specify "age_95%_HPD" for Display after expanding the "Node Bars" section.

-:large_blue_diamond: Use **File > New...** from the FigTree main menu to open up a new window, then paste the tree description from _tree.txt_ into the new window for comparison.
+:large_blue_diamond: Use **File > New...** from the FigTree main menu to open up a new window, then paste the tree description from _simulated.tre_ into the new window for comparison.
 It also helps to expand the **Trees** section of FigTree and check the **Order nodes** checkbox so that both trees are _ladderized_ the same direction.

 > :thinking: We've added moves, but no parameters or priors for the node times.
 Why not?